BIMrxLAB/Revit2GraphQL/README.md

 there is a mutation that let's you change parameters.

-## .addin files to load the commands
+## .addin files to load the revit commands

 ~~~ XML
 <?xml version="1.0" encoding="utf-8" standalone="no"?>